You know that lunch and learns are great for your organization and team. But can they work in a virtual environment?

 Typically, in an in-person meeting, the organizer brings lunch.
 In a virtual meeting, the organizer does not have to bring lunch but has to let people know to get their food or drinks depending on the hosting time.

 If your HR has a budget, you can get people a stipend to order on that day.
-We at Magnetic Speaking do this every once in a while, and it generates a lot of good vibes during the lunch and learn hour.
+We at Magnetic Speaking do this every once in a while, and it creates an amazing communal feeling during that hour.

 3. Promote the event